Exohayvan/atsuko/commands/README.md

 Usage:
 `pulllog <filename>`

-## uptime

-Shows the current uptime of the bot since last restart.

-Usage:
-`!uptime`

-## lifetime

-Shows the total lifetime uptime of the bot.

-Usage:
-`!lifetime`

 ## version

 Shows the current version of the bot based on Git commits and the hash of the last commit.